medavox/distribackup/docs/report/report.md

 Binary Messages
 ---------------

 In order to provide for efficiency of communication between nodes, it was necessary to create a custom communications protocol.
+Existing formats were inefficient for network transfer, did not implement required features or were overly cumbersome to develop with.

+The requirements for our serialisation format are that it should be able to store both binary data and network control messages using universal data types which have analogues in many common programming languages, such as 8, 16, 32 and 64 integers, booleans and Strings.

+floating-point types were not included in the specification, because they were not needed for distribackup's purposes, however they could be included and implemented in future protocol versions if the need arose.

-Before crating this protocol, several existing alternatives were looked at.
+Before creating this protocol, several existing alternatives were looked at, to ensure that creation of a custom protocol was necessary.

 ###JSON

+Javascript Serial Object Notation is a plain-text, human-readable data storage and interchange format which is rapidly gaining widespread acceptance as a common data format.
+Less textually redundant replacement to XML, it is often found in places where data needs to be read by both humans and computers, such as in a config file, or in places where a common data interchange format (which is less heavyweight than something like CORBA) is needed for data exchange between programming languages.

+JSON can only store data which can be represented in plaintext.
+Ruling out embedding binary data in JSON files using plaintext encoding formats such as base64 or yEncoding (which are storage-inefficient and require processing overhead), BSON was next examined as a candidate.

+####BSON
+  Binary Serial Object Notation is a specialised sub-format of JSON, which allows embedding of serial data alongside normal JSON.

 ###Bencoding

-####BSON
+Bencoding is the serialisation format used by bit-torrent applications.
+Although widely in use, its design is surprisingly network inefficient, storing number values as plain-text representations.

 ###Java's In-Built Serialisation API

+Although requiring no external libraries to use in Java, objects encoded in Java's own serialisation API would be more difficult to decode for clients not implemented in Java.

+Furthermore, it has been designed with several layers of abstraction which are specific to Java's approach to distributed systems programming, which also do not port well to other languages.

+Finally, the serialisation API has been found to generate significant amounts of boilerplate code in order to set up and manage, introducing subsystems which may function differently between differing Java implementations (Oracle Java 6, 7 or 8, and GNU Classpath) creating undesirable complexity in system architecture and codebase maintenance.

+Other Java serialisation libraries have been created to replace this relatively clunky functionality, such as the Kryo[^kryo] library, but the swiss-army-tank design of this project was deemed too heavyweight for this project.

 ###Type Length Value

-Less of an explicity and more of a structural design pattern, TLV is the simple idea that each message
+Less of a concrete data format and more of a design pattern, TLV is the idea of storing each message as a fixed-length id header, a fixed-length message-length field, followed by length bytes of payload.

 ###Named Binary Tag

-An application of the
+An application of the Type-Length-value design, Named Binary Tags are a binary data serialisation format originally created by Mojang AB to describe player data and world content.
+Although poorly-specified and susceptible to design changes without warning, the core of NBT has proved to be well-designed for efficiently storing binary data and its describing metadata.

 ID Bytes
 --------